Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

     - Set at least 128Mb of ram to the integrated GPU and 256 of pre allocated DMVT
   - Plug a monitor or a Dummy HDMI (some integrated GPU seem to require a monitor for memory allocation)
 - My configuration/db/cache got lost/delete during an upgrade!
-  - Very old versions of the package stored data in a different place inside the install location for jellyfin.
-Packages made before an official port used `/var/db/jellyfinserver` and `/var/cache/jellyfinserver` Newer packages use `/var/db/jellyfin` and `/var/cache/jellyfin`.
+  - Very old versions, <= 10.7.7 including those using the older `.txz` format, stored data in a different place inside the install location for jellyfin (e.g., `/usr/local/jellyfin-server/db/`).
+Packages made before an official port (<=v10.8.9 including the initial TrueNAS plugin) used `/var/db/jellyfinserver` and `/var/cache/jellyfinserver` Newer packages including those from ports use `/var/db/jellyfin` and `/var/cache/jellyfin`.
 You can manually move (`mv`) (see here for details: https://github.com/Thefrank/jellyfin-server-freebsd/issues/49#issuecomment-1540190015)) the data or override where jellyfin reads/stores these (`sysrc jellyfin_data_dir=` and `sysrc jellyfin_cache_dir=`)